top of page

 • Documentation

 Clear records demonstrating medical purpose are essential.
+This includes invoices, service agreements, and any other relevant documentation.

-• Regulatory compliance
+• Regulatory Compliance

 Plans must align with applicable federal and state regulations, including ERISA and ACA considerations when relevant.
+Non-compliance can lead to significant penalties.

+Clinics should not provide tax advice.
 However, understanding why employers ask these questions helps clinics position concierge care correctly.
-Employer-paid concierge medicine is not simply a patient offering — it’s a business relationship.
+Employer-paid concierge medicine is not simply a patient offering—it’s a business relationship that requires strategic alignment.

-For a deeper explanation of how employer-paid concierge models work — and why infrastructure matters more than pricing — see:
+For a deeper explanation of how employer-paid concierge models work—and why infrastructure matters more than pricing—see:

 👉 Concierge Medicine Isn’t a Patient Strategy — It’s an Employer Strategy (Tarevo)

 Employer-paid concierge medicine sits at the intersection of healthcare, benefits, and operations.
+Clinics that understand this distinction—and prepare for it—are better positioned to build sustainable concierge practices.

 © 2023 - Juggernaut Systems Express